 The development of the world wide web has changed the business environment forever.
 Dot com fever has taken the industry and stock markets by storm.
 The e-commerce revolution promises to deliver a more efficient way of conducting business.
 Shoppers can now purchase from the comfort of their home 24 hours a day 7 days a week.

 Owning a website is a now a crucial ingredient to the marketing mix strategy of an organisation.
-Consumers can now obtain instant information on products or services to aid them in their crucial purchase decision.
-Sony Japan took pre-orders of their popular Playstaion 2 console over the net, which topped a 1 million after a few days, European football stars are now issuing press releases over the web with the sites registered under their own names.
+Consumers can obtain instant information on products or services to aid them in their crucial purchase decision.
+Sony Japan took pre-orders of their popular Play Station 2 console over the net, which topped 1 million after a few days, European football stars issue press releases through the internet and have websites registered under their names.
 Hit rates are phenomenal.
 Advertisers have now moved their money over to the internet as customers are now spending more time online than watching TV.